GuYuanjie/OpenRefocus/README.md

 >>>alphaMin： alpha range, default `0.2`.
 >>>alphaMax:  alpha range, default `2`.
 >>3.
 Refocusing, choose CPU or GPU mode
 >>4.
-Display, drug the slider or click on the area where u interest
+Display, drag the slider or click on the area where u interest
 >>5.
 Save and Reboot

 # Development